Equity capital markets in United States: regulatory overview

 Market activity and deals

-The US equity market is broad and deep, including a robust directly traded private market.
-2013 was the best year since 2004 for the number of US IPOs, and the gross proceeds raised were the highest since 2000.
-This reflects the world's trust in the US equity markets despite ongoing economic uncertainty, debt ceiling debates and a federal government shutdown.
-In 2013:
+The US equity market remains broad and deep, including a robust directly traded private market.
+2014 was the best year since 2000 for the number of US IPOs, and the gross proceeds raised.
+This reflects the world's continuing trust in the US equity markets and is partly in response to greater economic uncertainty internationally.
+In 2014:

-Foreign private issuers (FPIs) completed 40 US-registered IPOs, raising proceeds of US$7.06 billion (Source: Wolters Kluwer).
+Foreign private issuers (FPIs) completed 40 US-registered IPOs, raising proceeds of US$33.60 billion (Source: Wolters Kluwer).

-During 2013, many sectors were active IPO participants, led by the energy/natural resources, biotech/pharmaceuticals/healthcare and finance sectors.
-There were a number of real estate investment trusts (REITs) offerings but that sector continues to be more active in the follow-on market.
-The largest US IPO in 2013 was the sale of 20% of Plains GP Holdings, LP, a recently formed master limited partnership (MLP), the main asset of which is another MLP, which raised gross proceeds of approximately US$2.9 billion in October 2013.
+During 2014, many sectors were active IPO participants, led by the biotech/pharmaceuticals/healthcare, finance and energy/natural resources sectors.
+There were a number of real estate investment trust (REITs) offerings including the largest REIT IPO in history (US$2.3 billion) but that sector continues to be more active in the follow-on market.

-At 31 December 2013, there were 51 companies that had filed within the prior 180 days with the SEC waiting to go public and seeking more than US$7.8 billion in combined gross proceeds (Source: Wolters Kluwer).
-This number excludes confidential submissions by FPIs and by "emerging growth companies" (EGCs), the category of issuer created by the JOBS Act (see Question 26 for the definition of ECG and related information), which are permitted to submit draft registration statements confidentially to the SEC until 21 days before they market their offerings, when they must file the registration statement publicly.
-In addition, in 2013, there were 46 companies that postponed their IPOs by formally withdrawing their registration statements from review by the SEC in 2013 (Source: Wolters Kluwer).
+At 31 December 2014, there were 85 companies that had filed within the prior 180 days with the SEC waiting to go public (Source: Wolters Kluwer).
+This number excludes confidential submissions by FPIs and by "emerging growth companies" (EGCs), the category of issuer created by the JOBS Act (see Question 5 for the definition of ECG and related information), which are permitted to submit draft registration statements confidentially to the SEC until 21 days before they market their offerings, when they must file the registration statement publicly.
+In addition, in 2014, 54 companies postponed their IPOs by formally withdrawing their registration statements from review by the SEC (Source: Wolters Kluwer).

 The main securities regulator is the SEC (www.sec.gov).
 It is an independent US government agency that: